DJI Phantom 4 Review | One step closer to Artificial Intelligence

 Let look at the Phantom 4’s new Smart Features

-“P” is the mode with all of the assistive technology.
-DJI calls it IOC (Intelligent Orientation Control).
-This mode is where you access a lot of cool features including waypoints, active tracking, a tap to fly user interface, points of interest, and many others.
-This mode can race along at 22 MPH.
+“P” is the mode enables the smart functionality.
+The mode in which most pilots will operate in.
+When enabled you will be able to access a lot of cool features including waypoints, active tracking, a tap to fly user interface, points of interest, and many others.
+In this mode speeds are limited to 22mph.

 “S” is the designated setting for “sport” mode.
 This mode is where all the excitement happens!
 None of the assistive technology works in this mode, but you can push the DJI Phantom 4 to an impressive 45 MPH.
 This mode isn’t for the faint of heart or beginner pilots.
 We can see forgetting you have the PH4 in sport mode could become problematic.

-“A” is the same as in the DJI Phantom 3.
+“A” is the same as “attitude mode” in the DJI Phantom 3.
 It maintains a consistent altitude but allows complete drone control without GPS or “return to home.”

 Following objects and taking high-quality video at the same time can be a daunting task even for experienced drone pilots.
 ActiveTrack lets you draw a box around your target and tell the DJI Phantom 4 to follow the item you’ve selected.
 It’s not perfect.
 Multiple reviewers have reported it losing your target if they transition into a group.
 There were also issues picking up the target and keeping up from time to time.
 Ultimately, it’s a vast improvement even with kinks.
 If it does lose its target, it hovers and waits for its next instruction.